-The engine shock absorber is a spring device for smoothing out the impulses transmitted by the engine.
+The engine shock absorber is a spring device for smoothing out the engine impulses.

 The engine sprocket is a free fit on the driving side flywheel axle.
-It has, integral withit, a face cam that engages with a similar face cam ("shock absorber cam") which is keyed to the driving side flywheel axle by splines.
+It has, integral with it, a face cam that engages with a similar face cam ("shock absorber cam") which is keyed to the driving side flywheel axle by splines.
 A spring keeps the shock absorber cam in close engagement with the cam on the sprocket, and, the shock absorber cam being driven by the engine, over-rides the sprocket cam under the influence of the engine impulses.
 The shock absorber spring is compressed by the over-riding of the cams, thereby absorbing the shocks.